shadezer0/TinkerMachine/content/about.md

 # About Me

-Hi, I'm Ashley.
+Hey, I'm Ashley.
 I'm looking to update this page in the near future.

 In the meantime, here are some places you can find me: